goldsborough/Writer-Tutorial/Part-3/part-3.md

     # Whole Words option
     self.wholeWords = QtGui.QCheckBox("Whole words",self)

 Now we need to order all of these widgets on our dialog.
-We do so by creating a `QGridLayout` and adding the widgets we just created using the `QGridLayout`'s `addWidget()` method, which takes the widget to add, the row, column, row-span and column-span as its arguments.
+We do so by creating a `QGridLayout` and adding the widgets we just created using the `QGridLayout`'s `addWidget()` method, which takes the widget to add, the row, column, row-span and column-span in the layout as its arguments.
 Note that I create a "spacer" widget which is just a plain `QWidget` with a fixed size of 0 by 10 pixels.
 We insert this spacer to add some distance between the replace buttons and our options:

     # Layout the objects on the screen
     layout = QtGui.QGridLayout()